Review of 2017 Medical Office Software

 This is another project management software solution.
 Like Redbooth and Quickbase, it offers several features to help your medical practice remain within HIPAA guidelines, including robust encryption and an open security audit policy.
 Load balancers, intrusion detection systems, and multiple firewalls help increase security even further.

-In the Professional Services Automation (PSA) space, Tenrox has won more awards and accolades than most of its competitors.
+In the Professional Services Automation (PSA) space, Tenrox has won more awards and accolades than many of its competitors.
 The company produces software specifically for service businesses, such as medical practices, and it is available in multiple languages.
-Since it is designed for enterprise-level organizations, it might not fit in the budget or workflow of a smaller practice.
+Since it is designed for enterprise-level organizations, it might fit in the budget or workflow of a smaller practice.

 We like Tenrox’s dedication to security.
 The company has received certifications from SO-27001 and the AICPA, and it is ideal for project management when the goal is to create systems that produce maximum profitability.
 (Read our full review here.)